 - Books.
-More and more of the successful FIRE bloggers are writing books.
-These books contain mostly what their blog contains but in a much more organized way.
-I am not sure of how much bloggers make with their books, but I do not think it is a substantial part of their earnings.
+More and more successful FIRE bloggers are writing books.
+These books contain mostly what their blog contains but are much more organized.
+I am not sure how much bloggers make with their books, but I do not think it is a substantial part of their earnings.

 - Courses.
 In the FIRE blogging world, there are very few online courses yet.
 And most of them are about blogging, not even personal finance.
-But in the general blogging community, many bloggers are earning a lot of money with these courses.
+But in the general blogging community, many bloggers earn a lot of money with these courses.
 I do not doubt that more and more courses will be available from FIRE blogs soon.

 Be careful with affiliate links

 If used correctly, affiliate links are excellent.
 They allow bloggers to recommend the products they really like and get some money back.
 And this makes good advertisements for these great products.
 It is a win-win situation for both the blogger and the company.
-But it may not be a win situation for the reader of the blog.
+But it may not be a win situation for the blog reader.

 You need to be aware of this.
-It is not because somebody very influential is recommending a product that this product is any good.
+It is not because somebody very influential is recommending a product that it is any good.
 A blogger can recommend a product without even using it.
 He may not even really know about its quality.
 Some bloggers have never used the services they are recommending.

 Affiliate links controversy